bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

                                when wanting to keep track of batches of data.
                                Example: "Batch_1".
 Default value is "None" which does not add any prefixes>

+--mapq                      <Integer, set it to the number you want to be used to filter ".bam" file by mapq. --mapq 10 filters out reads
+                              with MAPQ < 10. set it to 0 if don't want to filter out any reads.
+Default: 0>

 --out_dir                    <Name of output directory.
 Output files/directories will be output to
                               "./results/<out_dir>/" in the directory you submitted the pipeline from.
                               Default: "output_directory">